alpeware/omega/README.md

 ## Running tests
-There is a test suite included under tests.
+There is a test suite included for each module.
 If any of the tests fail, it will throw an exception.

-Please note that this currently takes a while to run all tests.
+Please note it currently takes a while to run all tests.
 Also note that you will have to pass the result from the stage2 compilation to the VM to fully execute the code.

 There is a `Makefile` included to run the tests.
 You can use the `-j` option to run the tests in parallel: